Native title claims and negotiations

 Indigenous land use agreements

 The Commonwealth also enters into Indigenous land use agreements (ILUAs) to facilitate negotiation of voluntary binding agreements.
-For more on ILUAs visit the Future acts regime page.
+For more information about ILUAs visit the future acts regime page.

 For more information on native title applications and determinations visit the National Native Title Tribunal website.